-- By nature, BRDs imply conclusiveness and are "contractual" in nature, and therefore, should not be used in iterative development - BRDs are frequently produced by "middle men" and weakly represent views and desires of End-Customer - Creating BRDs, done by a separate organizational layer, frequently leads to Local Optimization - In Agile Development, BRDs may lead to deterioration of relationships between Product Owner and Feature Team - In Agile Development, the use of BRDs leads to having false expectations and reduces involvement of End-Customer
+- By nature, BRDs imply conclusiveness and are "contractual" in nature, and therefore should not be used in iterative development. - BRDs are frequently produced by middle men and weakly represent views and desires of the end-customer. - Creating BRDs, done by a separate organizational layer, frequently leads to local optimization. - In Agile development, BRDs may lead to deterioration of relationships between the product owner and the feature team. - In Agile development, the use of BRDs leads to having false expectations and reduces involvement of the end-customer.